The best tips for a trip to New Zealand

 The North Island entices with its bustling metropolis Auckland, known as the "City of Sails," where you can enjoy breathtaking panoramic views from the Sky Tower.
 In Wellington, the cultural capital, the significant Te Papa Tongarewa Museum awaits to bring you closer to the history and culture of the country.
 Rotorua, famous for its geothermal activities and rich Maori culture, offers bubbling mud pools and springing geysers that transport you to another world.

-The South Island is a wonderland for nature lovers.
+The south Island is a wonderland for Nature lovers.
 Start with Milford Sound in Fiordland National Park, whose dramatic landscapes Sir Rudyard Kipling once called the "eighth wonder of the world."
 Queenstown, the heart of adventure sports, offers a wealth of activities, from bungee jumping to jet boat rides.
-In the charming town of Nelson, you can enjoy the sunniest days in the country as well as proximity to three national parks: Abel Tasman, Kahurangi, and Nelson Lakes.
+In the charming town of Nelson, you can enjoy the sunniest days in the Country as well as proximity to three national parks: Abel Tasman, Kahurangi, and Nelson Lakes.

-Not to be forgotten are the remote Chatham Islands, an archipelago about 800 kilometers east of the South Island that is far less visited but brimming with unique flora and fauna as well as rich Moriori history.
+Not to be forgotten are the remote Chatham Islands, an archipelago about 800 kilometers east of the south Island that is far less visited but brimming with unique Flora and Fauna as well as rich Moriori history.
 Here you can explore isolated Beaches and find fossilized shark teeth.
 The places to discover are so varied that you will constantly be surprised by the diversity New Zealand has to offer.

 Anzeige